solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 ### Task 1: Create tables and data

-- Open a command prompt, run the following command to connect to your database:
+- In your lab virtual machine, open a command prompt, run the following command to connect to your database, be sure to replace `PREFIX` with your lab information:

 ```cmd
 psql -h PREFIX-pg-flex-eastus-16.postgres.database.azure.com -U s2admin -d airbnb
 ```

-- Run the following command to import the data to the server
+- Run the following commands to create the tables and import the data to the server:

 ```sql
 CREATE TABLE temp_calendar (data jsonb);